1970s Wool Table Lamp

 Other versions: This 1970s wool table lamp exists in all probability with several different lampshades.

 Maybe this bedside or table lamp is a one off and artisan made by someone in the 70s during a creative moment or it was made by an artist or factory.
 To be appraised.
 A similar lamp is hard to find.
 Do you have an idea about this 1970s wool table lamp?
-Please use the contact form and make this website more complete.
+Please let us know through the contact form and help improve the websites exactitude.
+Your help is much appreciated.

 Clothes in this style became popular in the late 1960s, early 1970s.
 Also thanks to Mary Quant and many other designers.
 They were often made in Jersey wool.